phovea/phovea.github.io/contributors/pycharm_debugging.md

 order: 2
 ---

-# PyCharm Debugging
+# PyCharm debugging

 In order to debug the server using PyCharm you need to do two things:

-## prepare environment
+## Prepare environment

-restart docker with the debug mixin
+Restart docker with the debug mixin

 ```
 docker-compose -f docker-compose.yml -f docker-compose-debug.yml up
 ```

-## create new remote python interpreter
+## Create new remote Python interpreter

-1. within PyCharm go to settings -> Project Interpreter -> Cogs symbol -> Add Remote...
+1. Within PyCharm go to Settings -> Project Interpreter -> Cogs symbol -> Add Remote...
-1. select SSH-Credentials and use the following values:
+1. Select SSH-Credentials and use the following values:
  * Host: `localhost`
  * Port: `2222`
  * User name: `root`